microsoft/typespec/docs/tutorial.md

 ### Type Operators

-ADL supports a few type operators that make it easy to compose new models from other models.
+Cadl supports a few type operators that make it easy to compose new models from other models.

 #### Union